 Talent at PET-CT, acquiring image, with monitor visible in frame

-To analyze the baseline and experimental data, use an appropriate software package to preprocess the PET images [1] and covert the DICOM files to NIFTI files [2].
+For preprocessing of imaging data [1], use an appropriate software packages to convert the DICOM files to NIFTI files [2] and spatially normalize all of the PET images to the standard PET template [3].

 Talent at computer, opening software, with monitor visible in frame

 SCREEN: To be provided by Authors: File being converted

-Spatially normalize all of the PET images to the standard PET template [1] and create binary masks for the left and right dorsolateral prefrontal cortices [2].

 SCREEN: To be provided by Authors: One image being normalized

+Create binary masks for the left and right dorsolateral prefrontal cortices [1].

 SCREEN: To be provided by Authors: Shot of binary mask

-Use the masks to extract the regional cerebral metabolic rate of glucose of the left and right cortices [1-TXT]
+Use the masks to extract the regional cerebral metabolic rate of glucose of the left and right dorsolateral prefrontal cortices [1-TXT]

-SCREEN: To be provided by Authors: rCMRglu being extracted TEXT: rCMRglu normalized to global mean uptake using proportional scaling
+4.4.1.
+SCREEN: To be provided by Authors: rCMRglu being extracted

 Then calculate the asymmetry index of regional cerebral metabolic rate of glucose in the dorsolateral prefrontal cortex.
 A positive asymmetry index indicates a right-greater-than-left asymmetry of glucose metabolism [1].

-SCREEN: To be provided by Authors: Shot of calculated AI/AI being calculated
+SCREEN: To be provided by Authors: Shot of equation for calculating AI

 OPTIONAL – Critical Step Statement: